WAMAAK-200/SnowMountain_Climber/README.md

 - Huddle
 - Snow

 Although I ran out of time to finish it during the Game Jam, I plan on finishing this project, to include the sprites that I had created for it.
+As well as to overall expand this project to include an automatically sidescrolling camera.